 Family and Background

-I am married to Joanna Klukowska (pronounced “kloo-kuf'-ska”), who earned her Ph.D. at the Graduate School of the City University of New York under the mentorship of Distinguished Professor Gabor Herman in the Discrete Imaging and Graphics Group.
+I am married to Joanna Klukowska (pronounced “kloo-kuf'-ska”), who earned her Ph.D. at the Graduate School of the City University of New York under the mentorship of Distinguished Professor Gabor Herman in the Discrete Imaging and Graphics Group and is presently a professor in the Courant Institute of NYU.
 I have a son and a daughter.
-My daughter, Shayna, is a graduate of Carnegie Mellon University and is presently working towards a Masters degree in general and special education at the Bank Street College.
-My son works as a freelance graphic artist.
+My daughter, Shayna, is a special education teacher.
+My son works as a graphic artist.

 I have worked in all kinds of jobs.
 There were the taxi-driving days, which ended when I had a knife shoved at my throat so that I would part with my cash proceeds.
 There were the days of carrying 90-lb bags of portland cement up four flights of stairs while doing renovations of apartments on the Lower East Side with Angelo LaTerra, a local contractor there.
 There were, of course, my days in architects' offices, of which the most enjoyable were the ones in which I got to build models of houses and buildings.
 And then there were the years I spent as a designer and builder, renovating lofts and apartments and making minor alterations throughout Manhattan.
 My clients including well-known people such as Nancy Kissinger, Robert Sarnoff (of R.C.A.), and Robert Woodruff (former president of Coca Cola Corp.)
 I enjoyed and still enjoy working with my hands.
 There is something magical about making something from what started out as nothing, whether it is a sculpture, a house, or a cabinet.
 This is very much like mathematics and computer science, in an abstract way.
 Creating a program is the same, except that it is something that “runs”, and creating something new in math is even more abstract but equally magical.